tgquintela/pySpatialTools/README.md

 + tools:
 + utils:

-The main pipeline application is by building a ...
+The main pipeline application is:
+1. Build the whole possible retrievers we are going to use.
+2. Collect the features and create all the perturbations and aggregations which we could consider needed and the possible output we want.
+3. Create the descriptor model we are going to use.
+4. Design the selectors in order to be consistent with the retriever-output/descriptor-input.
+5. Join altogether in the spatial descriptor model object and compute.

 ## Main features
-* Generic framework to deal easily and quickly with non-regular heterogeneous spatial-like data (any data which could be embedded in a topological space).
+* Generic framework to deal easily and quickly with irregular heterogeneous spatial-like data (any data which could be embedded in a topological space).
-* Provides a generic interface to code new compatible methods and functions to check its compatibility.
+* Provides a generic interface to code new compatible methods and functions to check their compatibility.
-* Support of n-dimensional spaces or any other topological space as we want to define it through the definition of each associated neighborhood for each element using [Retrieve](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/Retrieve) module.
+* Support for n-dimensional spaces or any other topological space as we want to define it through the definition of each associated neighborhood for each element using [Retrieve](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/Retrieve) module.
 * Possibility to define irregular neighborhoods regarding on the the elements spatial information, main features of each point or even by combination of simple definitions of retrievers with [collection of retrievers](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/Retrieve/collectionretrievers.py) and a [selector mapper]().
 * Some specific simple retrievers coded in [Retrievers](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/Retrieve/retrievers.py) submodule.
 * Some specific simple descriptor models coded in [Descriptors](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/Feature_engineering/Descriptors) submodule.